Besatnias/mangafox-scraper/readme.md

 # MangaFox Scraper (fork by Besatnias)

+It returns data from MangaFox in `json` format.

 The [original scraper](https://github.com/iamjoey/mangafox-scraper) was made by [iamjoey](https://github.com/iamjoey).
 I forked it and improved it for my own use, since I needed some additional information.

-It returns data from MangaFox in `json` format
+One thing to note is that I don't know about MangaFox's regulations.
+If you run this too much, you may (possibly) get the IP you used banned from MangaFox, so be careful with your iterations if you intend to use this for a long time.

 ## Prerequisites
 * install Node